 •What are the categories?
 There are 36 different categories, ranging from deer and moose sheds to bear kills.

 • How long does it take?
 The process for dropping off antlers to be scored and then picking them up has been streamlined over the years, though depending on the number of people waiting, it can take up to 90 minutes.
 For this reason, scoring starts at 10 a.m.
 Friday and an hour before the main gates open on Saturday and Sunday of the Deer & Turkey Classic.

 • Where do I bring my antlers?
-Those bringing trophies for scoring should enter the Coliseum from the northwest side.
 Do NOT bring your antlers to the main ticket gates!
 Look for designated signage at the Canterbury Expo Center for antler scoring.

 • What does the process involve?
 The first thing hunters will do is fill out paperwork (three copies of the paperwork will be produced – one of which you will keep), at which point they will wait their turn to have their antlers scored.

 The measurers will be measuring as fast as possible, while taking extreme care to ensure accuracy.
 If there is a question about how something is scored, several scorers will collectively make the judgment call.

 After each trophy is scored, they’ll pencil in a score on the back of the trophy mount, and then the scoresheet is entered into a database.
 The trophy then goes to the floor of the show, where it is displayed.

 • Why should I leave my antlers on display all three days of the event?
 If you bring your antlers in for scoring on Friday or Saturday, and leave them on display until the awards ceremony is concluded on Sunday, you’ll be entered into a special drawing!
 Get more details here